Skip to main content

 Medication reviews

-Patients on repeat medication will be asked to consult with a pharmacist, a doctor or practice nurse at least once a year to review these regular medications.
-The notification date should appear on your repeat slip.
+Patients on repeat medication may be asked to have a review with a pharmacist, doctor, or practice nurse at least once a year.
+This is to ensure your medications remain safe and effective.
+The due date for your review should appear on your repeat prescription slip.

 Prescription charges